codingmatty/cerebro-plugin-fantastical/README.md

 > [Cerebro](https://cerebroapp.com) plugin to quickly add to Fantastical.

+_**This plugin only works if you already have the `Fantastical 2` app installed.**_

 ![](screenshot.png)

 ## Usage

 In Cerebro, type `fantastical add` and any text to be parsed by Fantastical.

+- Add `!` at the end of the sentence to have Fantastical add the event to the calendar immediately.

 You may also type `fantastical open` and select whether to open the mini version or the full app.